kensanata/just-halberds/Halberts.md

 He doesn't want to repeat that mistake.

-⑥ **Chlodogunda** is the Champion of Klingenstein, returned from wars in faraway lands, to take possession of a sword she heard of .
+⑥ **Chlodogunda** is the Champion of Klingenstein, returned from wars in faraway lands to take possession of what is supposedly hers.
 She is surrounded by a hundred rice runners.
-The leader of their rear guard is Siegbert.
+The leader of her rear guard is Siegbert.
 She wants to find the sword of Osrica.

 **Rice Runner**...mercenaries.
-Warriors with halberds: Damage-3d6, Stamina -9, Life-9, Attack-9, Escape-5, Count: 10.
+Warriors with halberds: Damage-3d6,
+Endurance-9, Life-9, Attack-9, Escape-5, Count: 10.

-⑦ **Gyso** of the Feathers is Chairman of the Silver Scribes, a secret society of chroniclers and scholars, who copy books and save the knowledge of old times through dark years.
-He wants the Book of Power that the dark ruler wrote before his end.
+⑦ **Gyso** of the Feathers is Chairman of the Silver Scribes, a secret society of chroniclers and scholars, who copy books and save the knowledge of old times through these dark years.
+He wants the Book of Power that the dark lord wrote before his end.

 ⑧ **Siegbert** belongs to the "Militia of the Pyramid", a secret society.
 The mercenaries on the campaigns against the steppe riders reached the desert land and saw the ancient pyramids there.
 He would probably be in the mood for a marriage.
 He is easily seduced by power.
 He would like to have a sword forged, just